xmtp/xmtp-js/experimental/content-type-screen-effect/README.md

 const message: DecodedMessage = await loadLastMessage();

 if (message.contentType.sameAs(ContentTypeScreenEffect)) {
-  // We've got a reaction.
+  // We've got a screen effect.
   const screenEffect: ScreenEffect = message.content;
 }
 ```

 ## Display the screen effect

-Generally, reactions should be interpreted as emoji.
-So, `smile` would translate to :smile: in UI clients.
-That being said, how you ultimately choose to render a reaction in your app is up to you.
+Generally, screen effects sent with snow or rain are displayed as a visual effect.
+For example, a snow effect might be displayed as snow falling down the page for a short period of time.

+It is important to note that these are not intended to be displayed every time a message is loaded; for that reason, apps using screen effects must track the effects that have already been run so as to not re-run effects on every page refresh.

 ## Developing